-Please note that the Kent State Salem Campus has no on-campus student housing.
+Please note that the Kent State Tuscarawas Campus has no on-campus student housing or non-campus property as defined by the Clery Act.
 There were no reported hate crimes for the years 2013, 2014, and 2015.

 On Campus Property